Canon 2000D vs Panasonic GH4

 Of the two cameras under consideration, the Canon 2000D features an APS-C sensor and the Panasonic GH4 a Four Thirds sensor.
 The sensor area in the GH4 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 2000D has a native 3:2 aspect ratio, while the one in the GH4 offers a 4:3 aspect.

 With 24MP, the 2000D offers a higher resolution than the GH4 (15.9MP), but the 2000D has marginally smaller individual pixels (pixel pitch of 3.72μm versus 3.76μm for the GH4).
-However, the 2000D is a somewhat more recent model (by 4 years) than the GH4, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 4 years) than the GH4, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.